simsam8/idd-solafune/report/report.md

 TransUNet is very similar to its predecessor UNet.
-It consists of an encoder and decoder architecture, where the main difference is the introduction of a transformer in the encoder as seen in \ref{transunet}.
+It consists of an encoder and decoder architecture, where the main difference is the introduction of a transformer in the encoder as seen in figure \ref{transunet}.
 The decoder block called CUP, short for Cascaded Upsampler, consists of multiple upsampling blocks, which is made up of a 2x bilinear upsampler followed by two